ProgramRepair/SearchRepair/README.md

 This is a project that demonstrate the feasibility of repairing program with semantic code search.

+# Dependencies

+In executors/, there exist several several compiled utilities that are called by the Java program.
+Update z3, gcc and gdb to point to your local versions/binaries (symlinks should work fine).  pathgen and transform are produced by the OCaml code in the supportive associated repository SearchRepair-SymEx (https://github.com/ProgramRepair/SearchRepair-SymEx).

+# Running

 Let PROJECTROOT denotes the root directory of this project

 Several things to setup and rerun: